Do you feel vulnerable and need some advice?

 Domestic Abuse within the English Law is described as any incident or a series of incidents of controlling, threatening, coercive, abusive behaviour or violence between people who are associated.
-So as to bring an action for Domestic Abuse within the Family Law Act, you must be associated with the abuser.

 Victims of domestic abuse are not required to pay a fee to the court to issue this application and can be eligible for Legal Aid if their income is low.
 However, it is not always the case that one will qualify for Legal Aid.
 If you wish to take legal action in relation to domestic abuse and are unsure how to proceed, speak to our experts at AGR Law for further advice.